 Every year, Tylenol earns more than $1 billion in sales.
 It is one of the most well-known worldwide names in over-the-counter pain relief.
 Tylenol is manufactured by pharmaceutical giant Johnson & Johnson.
 Millions of people benefit from taking Tylenol for pain relief.
 However, a number of Tylenol patients have also experienced serious complications such as liver damage or death.
 Johnson & Johnson faces several Tylenol lawsuits from injured patients or family members of deceased Tylenol users.

-Tylenol Liver Damage
+Studies Link Tylenol to Liver Damage

 A number of studies have shown that acetaminophen is a significant cause of liver damage.
 Excessively high doses of acetaminophen can result in acute liver failure.
 If this condition does not receive immediate medical attention, it may result in death for the patient.
 Liver damage rates are significantly higher if patients consume alcohol in conjunction with taking acetaminophen.
 Roughly 200 acetaminophen deaths per year are reported.
 In addition, roughly 56,000 emergency room visits are attributed to acetaminophen overdose.